simons-work/pdf-creator/README.md

 #### Class: HtmlDocument ####
 Responsible for building up an internal htmlDocument string as result of the Commands running.
 Wasn't sure if worth using 3rd party library like Aspose Html stuff so just went rightly or wrongly with XmlDocument as does seem to output suitable html or at least enough for this application.
 Appreciate there's difference between Html and XHtml and self closing tags etc'
-Also keeps track of a pointer to Html container elements e.g. <p>, <span> as these are used as parent containers for the text content or other elements
+Also keeps track of a pointer to Html container elements e.g. Para, Span as these are used as parent containers for the text content or other elements

 #### Class: HtmlToPdfConverter ####
 Responsible for generating a pdf byte array from a html string